gurustump/christmasbarrel/plugins/nav-menu-roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.7.1 =
+* Updated FAQ with patch instructions for conflicting plugins/themes
+* add Italian language. props @sododesign
+* add Portugeuse language. props @brunobarros

+= 1.7.0 =
+* adjust admin UI to be more user-friendly.
+Options are now: show to everyone, show to logged out users, and show to logged in users (optionally, logged in users by specific role)

+= 1.6.5 =
+* add Guajarati language. props @rohilmistry93

+= 1.6.4 =
+* more language issues -> sync svn+git version numbers

 = 1.6.3 =
 * Try again to add languages.
 Where'd they all go?